renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 # fakestore.testelka.pl-Robot-Framework
 ## Automation of Test Cases using Robot Framework and Selenium Library
 This repository contains functional tests for various functionalities of the FakeStore website including user registration, login, adding products, sorting, and selecting products.
-The tests are written using Selenium WebDriver and include both pytest and unittest frameworks for test execution.
+The tests are written using Robot Framework and Selenium Library.

 ## Table of Contents